 The revenue risk of missing contract renewals

-Reasons contract renewals are missed
+Common reasons renewals are missed

 Missed renewals and poor contract management lead organizations to lose out on opportunities and advantages.
 There are a few factors that explain why contract renewals are missed.

-Lack of a centralized depository
+Lack of a centralized repository

 In the past, contracts were not in a centralized depository.
 They were scattered in emails, cloud storage, and file cabinets.
 It’s not surprising that businesses have spent a lot of valuable time and money just to find missing contracts.
 This kind of inefficiency means that many businesses will miss contract renewals simply because they were difficult to locate.

-Lack of an effective way to track contracts
+No effective way to track contracts

 It is the normal practice is to initiate contract renewal at least 30 days before the end of the agreement.
 You need to know when the contract is about to expire so you can prepare adequately and initiate renewal before the contract ends.
 Businesses often use spreadsheets to track contracts.
 Usually, someone is assigned to keep track and indicate when contract renewals should be initiated.
 This kind of practice can lead to a high probability of forgetting to renew.